What is an AW Golf Club? (Approach Wedge Explained)

 Chip Shot

-With the ball back in your stance, the approach wedge can reach a variety of distances with several launch angles that produce different spin rates.
+With the ball back in your stance, the approach wedge can reach a various distances with several launch angles that produce different spin rates.

 Approach wedges from popular brands, such as TaylorMade and Cleveland, utilize razor-sharp grooves that grip the ball and generate staggering spin, even on shots without the high trajectory that gap wedges are known to create.